What is an online browser?

 An online browser has many uses.
 At Browserling, an online browser is most often used by web developers to cross-browser test websites.
 As we maintain installations of all the browsers and all the browser versions, it's super convenient for web developers to just go to our website and get any browser they want.
 As each browser and browser version is slightly different, web developers need to make sure their code and websites work exactly the same way in all browser versions, and an online browser lets them quickly do that.
 Second, an online browser can be used to casually browse around the Internet.
 It's often used as an anonymous browser because the browser runs from Browserling's servers and after each session, the browser is destroyed, together with cookies and any downloaded files.
 Third, it can be used as URL sandbox.
 What that means is you can securely open unknown URLs without the risk of leaking private information or getting infected with malware.
 As the browsers run online outside of your computer, you are completely safe.

 Here's a quick demo!
-Enter the URL of your favorite website and we'll open it in Chrome 116 (latest Chrome).
-Chrome will be spawned on our servers and we'll stream it to you:
+Enter the URL of your favorite website and we'll open it in Chrome 125 (latest Chrome).
+Chrome will be spawned on our servers and we'll stream it to you as a video:

-The quick demo will let you use just one browser for a couple of minutes (to try it out) but to get access to other browsers and operating systems (such as Windows 11), you'll need to get a paid plan.
+The quick demo will let you use just one browser for a couple of minutes (to try it out) but to get access to other browsers and operating systems (such as Windows 11, Android, and macOS), you'll need to get a developer plan.

 Online Browser FAQ